People don’t like filling out forms. There, we said it.

 ...conversion rates are a measure of your ability to persuade visitors to take the action you want them to take.
 They’re a reflection of your effectiveness at satisfying customers.
 For you to achieve your goals, visitors must first achieve theirs.

 Prospects who visit your page want to find a solution to their problem.
 They don’t care about fulfilling your conversion goals because they don’t want to fill out your form.
 Mindfulness, (being consciously aware of your visitors’ needs) is what gets you your conversion and prospects their solution.

-How do you create mindful forms?
+How do you create forms people don’t mind completing?